 Rimes was ordained to Christian ministry in the summer of 2001 by First Baptist Church, Gainesville, GA, and after serving in Methodist churches for several years became a member of the Order of Elders in the United Methodist Church.
 Kathryn is also an ordained Elder in the United Methodist Church and they are both members of the Western North Carolina Annual Conference of the UMC.
 Kathryn has become a certified leadership coach and is the president and founder of InVision Ventures, a coaching, training, and consulting company.

 Rimes and Kathryn have four children they adore, three boys and a girl, two of whom they adopted from Haiti and North Carolina.
 The McElveen’s enjoy making their home in Travelers Rest and Rimes loves his work with Mere Christianity Forum serving the Furman and greater Greenville community, particularly undergraduates, with MCF’s unique blend of “faith, reason, and tomfoolery.”

-Sherri is the Director of Operations and is charged with developing and implementing internal systems, operational practices, and organizational strategies to strengthen MCF and Vista House institutionally and facilitate the organization’s growth and development.
+Sherri is charged with establishing internal systems, operational practices, and organizational strategies to strengthen MCF and Vista House institutionally and facilitate the organization’s growth and development.

 A native of North Carolina, Sherri attended University of North Carolina undergrad and UVA –Darden School for grad school.
 She has spent her business career translating benefits of new technologies to end-users —whether the benefit of microwave ovens to consumers in the 80s or the business benefits of massively parallel processing to IT leaders today.
 Sherri’s most recent role was leading the marketing organization for a tech startup in Vancouver.
 Prior to that she had various leadership roles at Teradata Corporation and Duke Energy.